Thirty-fourth Amendment of the Constitution of Ireland: Background

 Katherine Zappone and Ann Louise Gilligan lost a case in the High Court in 2006 for the recognition by Ireland of their Canadian same-sex marriage.
 The Civil Partnership and Certain Rights and Obligations of Cohabitants Act 2010 instituted civil partnership in Irish law.
 After the 2011 general election, the Fine Gael and Labour parties formed a coalition government, whose programme included the establishment of a Constitutional Convention to examine potential changes on specified issues, including "Provision for the legalisation of same-sex marriage".
 The Convention considered the issue in May 2013 and voted to recommend that the state should be required, rather than merely permitted, to allow for same-sex marriage.
 Its report was formally submitted in July and the government formally responded in December, when Taoiseach Enda Kenny said a referendum would be held "no later than mid-2015".
 All amendments to the Irish constitution must be approved by the people in a referendum before becoming law.

 Some legal academics claimed that extending marriage to same-sex couples did not require a constitutional amendment and could have been accomplished by an ordinary Act of the Oireachtas.
 Then-minister Shatter disagreed in November 2013, stating that there was "ample case law" to the effect that "marriage is understood as being between one man and one woman".

 In January 2015, the wording of the proposed amendment was agreed at a special cabinet meeting and published in the press, and the bill was formally introduced in the Dáil by the Minister for Justice and Equality, Frances Fitzgerald.

 A separate Children and Family Relationships Act 2015 was passed in April 2015.
 This included adoption rights for same-sex couples – prior to the passing of the Act, single gay or lesbian people, or one of the partners in a same-sex couple could adopt, but joint adoption by both partners was not possible.
 The general scheme of this bill was published for consultation in January 2014, and in 2015 it was passed by the Dáil on 12 March and the Seanad on 30 March, and signed into law on 6 April.
 As of May 2018 the legislation has only partially been commenced.

 Referendum

 Two referendums were held on 22 May 2015, on the marriage bill and another constitutional amendment, to reduce the age of candidacy for the presidency.
 Referendums need a simple majority of the votes cast to pass.
 A Dáil by-election in Carlow–Kilkenny was held on the same day.

-According to the Referendum Commission, if the referendum is passed:
+According to the Referendum Commission, if the referendum were to be passed: